tox-dev/tox/docs/plugins.rst

     $ pip install tox-travis

-You can search for available plugins on PyPi by typing ``pip search tox`` and filter for packages that are prefixed ``tox-`` or contain the "plugin" in the description.
+You can search for available plugins on PyPI by typing ``pip search tox`` and filter for packages that are prefixed ``tox-`` or contain the "plugin" in the description.
 You will get some output similar to this::